CARay1502/portfolio_v5/README.md

 - Vercel – for deployment

-## 🗺️ Roadmap
+## 🗺️ Roadmap (future updates)
-Add individual subpages for each project
+⭕ Add simple backend + administrator dashboard

-Integrate a blog section or dev notes
+⭕ Integrate a blog section or dev notes

-Host "useless but fun" micro-sites under custom routes or subdomains
+🟠 [WIP] Host "useless but fun" micro-sites under custom routes or subdomains

-Add analytics for portfolio visits
+🟢 Add analytics for portfolio visits

-Improve accessibility and dark mode support
+⭕ Improve accessibility and dark mode support

 ## Contributing
 This is a personal project, so contributions aren’t currently open.
 However, feel free to fork the repo or use parts of the design for inspiration—just credit when appropriate.